FLOCK4H/Bleach/README.md

   - VCC: 3.3V
   * Do not forget to connect GND cables to both components:)
 6. Plug the ESP to the power source
-6.5 Take a screwdriver or any thin object and tweak the potentiometer on the back of the LCD screen until the text will be clear to read
+7. Take a screwdriver or any thin object and tweak the potentiometer on the back of the LCD screen until the text will be clear to read
-7. By this time you should be fine to go, just without some WiFi features
+8. By this time you should be fine to go, just without some WiFi features

 ## Advanced
 1. Follow this process to the point where you have esp-idf and MicroPython repos: https://github.com/micropython/micropython/blob/master/ports/esp32/README.md
 2. Inside the folder micropython/ports/esp32/ modify the file network_wlan.c

-For the sake of educational purposes I'm only going to tell what declaration you will need:
+For the sake of educational purposes I'm only going to tell what declaration you will need to include:
 ```
 esp_err_t esp_wifi_80211_tx(wifi_interface_t ifx, const void *buffer, int len, bool en_sys_seq);
 ```